 Even though HbA1c is critical for monitoring long-term blood sugar levels, other tools and methods to analyze your blood glucose are also available.

-A finger-prick test typically measures your blood glucose level on the day, using a continuous glucose monitor for real-time updates, giving you a snapshot of changes.
+A finger-prick test typically measures your blood glucose level on the same day, using a continuous glucose monitor for real-time updates, giving you a snapshot of changes.

 How Age Affects Hemoglobin A1c Levels